 In response to changes in the application signalling as defined in clauses 6.2.2.2 and 6.2.2.3 for broadcast-related applications.

-The terminal has run out of resources for executing the application and therefore has to terminate it in order to keep operating correctly.
+The terminal has run out of resources for executing the application (except as described below) and therefore has to terminate it in order to keep operating correctly.

+An application shall not be stopped due to a failure to load an asset (e.g. an image file) or a CSS file due to a lack of memory, although this may result in visual artefacts (e.g. images not being displayed).
+Failure to load an HTML or JavaScript file due to a lack of memory may cause the application to be terminated.

 By default, newly started broadcast-related applications shall not be visible to the end user.
 These applications shall call the Application.show() method in order to display their user interface and accept user input.
 Newly started broadcast-independent applications shall be visible and active without needing to call this method.

 Terminals may be configurable (either by the user or by the manufacturer) to not load or not start applications in spite of other requirements in the present document.